 In the freezer, good quality zip-lock freezer bags, plastic containers with tight fitting lids, or double layered aluminum foil works best.
 Zip lock bags can be expensive, but did you know that you can wash them in your washing machine?
 Turn them inside out, and hang to dry (obviously, the dryer is a bad idea).
 I re-use zip-lock bags several times, for freezing and for camping supplies.

 There are many 'plans' and books written on this subject.
 Some websites devoted to this style of cooking are listed at the bottom of this page.
-The basic premise is: In a well-organised kitchen, with a well organised shopping list, it is just as easy to make four meat loafs as it is one.
-You can make a quadruple batch of spagetti sauce, or brownies as easily as one batch.
+The basic premise is: In a well-organized kitchen, with a well organized shopping list, it is just as easy to make four meat loafs as it is one.
+You can make a quadruple batch of spaghetti sauce, or brownies as easily as one batch.
 And despite all logic, if you have teenaged boys, that quadruple batch of brownies will disappear just as fast as a single batch too.
 Hmmm.
 I wonder where the savings is there?

 There are a couple of ways to go about bulk cooking, or programmed eating.
 You can follow a schedule, you can make multiple batches of a dish occasionally, or you can go all out and cook ahead for a month at a time.Scheduled Eating